ane/ane.github.io/_drafts/useless-interfaces.md

 Removing the `Mediator` trait and simply renaming its only implementation will still keep the code working, with the benefit that there are fewer lines of code now, and it isn't any harder to extend.

 This is actually more in line with Steele's idea.
-It doesn't say anywhere a trait or interface cannot be *distilled* from base implementations.
+It doesn't say anywhere a trait or interface cannot be *distilled* from a base implementations.
 In other words, when our intuition says to plan for repetition -- patterns -- we should *identify* them.
 The Gang of Four book was never a recipe book for building great programs.
 It was a catalog!
 They observed several kinds of large-scale systems and programs and extracted repetetive behaviours in the code, patterns.
-They never said that to do things right, one ought to use the visitor pattern, or that not using it would lead to bad programs.
+They never said that to do things right, one ought to use the visitor pattern, or this other pattern, otherwise your programs will be bad.

+Back to interface distillation.
+Programming is about getting rid of repetition.
+The more experienced the programmer, the better they get at noticing patterns of repetition.
+The downside is that this may also lead to overengineering for repetition.

-So, the wise coder thinks, this behaviour I have specificed may be repetitive, let me *first* create a construct that lets me share the repetition (an interface), and then proceed with the implementation.
+So, an experienced programmer thinks, this behaviour I have specificed may be repetitive, let me *first* create a construct that lets me share the repetition (an interface), and then proceed with the implementation.
 This is fine if the actual code is known to be repeated, but by seeing interfaces as a hammer and every bit of code as a nail, you will soon bury yourself in pointless dependency injection scenarios.

 It may be just as easy to first create a base implementation and once you must duplicate its behaviour, only *then* create the abstract implementation.
 You might actually need to spend *less* total time wiring up the interface, since you observed the repetition.
 Creating an abstract implementation first always involves a deal of speculation and this is not reliable.

-Of course, all of is much easier in functional programming where you can provide a method just by passing a higher-order function.
+The more experienced programmer understands that you don't always need to plan for repetition.
+In fact, repetition is good sometimes.
+Not every shared functionality needs to be extracted to its own module, because sometimes, shared dependencies will be bad.

+The approach I suggest is to in order to produce modularity as a side effect, structure your program into small, reusable pieces.
+Don't create huge, monolithic interfaces.
+Functional programming shows us that dependency injection can be done just by passing a function.

 ```scala
 class Foo(postponer: Request => Postponed[Request], delayer: =>Duration) {